 Bespoke forms of contracts

-Contra Proferentem and the dilution of implied terms in amended standard clauses
+Contra proferentem and the dilution of implied terms in amended standard clauses

 Condition precedents, time-barring and notice provisions